 It is recommended to use batteries only when necessary in travel or when the adapter is not convenient to use.
-When batteries are not being used please be sure to remove them and not to store your Bass Bot with batteries installed in case of leakage from aged batteries.
+When batteries are not being used please be sure to remove them and do not store your Bass Bot with batteries installed to prevent damage caused by leakage from aged batteries.